-The Department of Educational Psychology (EPSY) offers a Sixth-Year Diploma (SD) program in Educational Psychology: Cognition, Instruction and Learning Technology (CILT).
 The CILT program approaches learning and instruction from an applied view of the Learning Sciences.
 It aims to prepare scholars and practitioners who are well versed in different perspectives on teaching and learning and capable of critically evaluating the effectiveness of instructional technologies and techniques across different populations and contexts (including virtual, traditional face-to-face, and blended).
 Applicants for the Sixth-Year must hold a Master’s degree in a related area.

-Sixth-Year Diploma Requirements.
-The Sixth-Year Diploma (SD) requirements in CILT conform to the Graduate School requirements.
-Specific programmatic requirements and course sequences for SD students are described below.
-The SD in CILT requires a minimum of 30 credits comprised of core (see below) and elective courses.
-The SD requires a plan of coursework created with the student’s primary advisor and advising committee, followed by comprehensive examinations.
-The list below represents courses typically included in the plan of study for the CILT SD degree.
+Sixth-Year Certificate Requirements.
+The Sixth-Year Certificate requirements in CILT conform to the Graduate School requirements.
+Specific programmatic requirements and course sequences are described below.
+The Certificate in CILT requires a minimum of 30 credits comprised of core (see below) and elective courses.
+The Certificate requires a plan of coursework created with the student’s primary advisor and advising committee, followed by comprehensive examinations.
+The list below represents courses typically included in the plan of study for the CILT Certificate.
 Waivers and substitutions for these courses are allowed with approval from the student’s primary advisor and advising committee.

 Core Courses: EPSY 5605, 5607, 5510, 5601, 5602, 5220, 5515, 5530, 5520.